lucianomuniz/autocomplete-ts/QUESTIONS.md

 - Create a style for each component;

-- Attach style property to JavaScript style objects;
+- Attach style property to JavaScript style objects.

 # 11. How to render an HTML string coming from the server.